catalyst

 High Quality Cow Leather

 Traditionally used to make saddles, leather is durable and ages beautifully.
-It is a sustainable material, being a byproduct of the beef industry.
+It is a sustainable material, a byproduct of the beef industry.

 Color